Kkft9/WeatherApp/README.md

 # WeatherApp #
-* A simple weather app for Adnroid.
+* A simple weather app for Android.
 * Shows the weather details - temperature, humidity and wind speed, for the city entered.

 ## Images ##